HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ```
     0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31
    :--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:--:
-   : LDPA    ( 0x1E ): r         : 0      : operand                                                :
+   : LDPA    ( 0x37 ): r         : 0         : seg :                       : a         : b         :
    :-----------------:-----------------------------------------------------------------------------:
 ```

 #### Description

-The LDPA instruction returns the physical address for a logical or virtual address into register "r".
-See the section on operand encoding for the defined operand mode encoding.
-If the virtual address is not in main memory, a zero result is returned.
+The LDPA instruction returns the physical address for a logical or virtual address into register "r" if the page is main memory.
+The logical address is form by adding "a" to "b" and using the segment selector in "seg".
 The result is ambiguous for a virtual address that translates to a zero address.
 LDPA is a privileged operation.

 #### Operation

 ```
    if ( !
 ST.[ PRIV ] ) privilegedOperationTrap( );
-   if ( opMode < 2 ) illegalInstructionTrap( );

-   seg <- operandAdrSeg( instr );
+   seg <- segSelect( instr );
-   ofs <- operandAdrOfs( instr );
+   ofs <- GR[b] + GR[a];

    GR[r] <- loadPhysAdr( seg, ofs );
 ```